-Championship bouts shall be held under the jurisdiction of the local commission or organization legally authorized to regulate, control, and supervise professional boxing in cooperation with championship fight rules of the Asian Boxing Council.
+Championship bouts shall be held under the jurisdiction of the local commission or organization legally authorized to regulate, control, and supervise professional boxing in cooperation with championship fight rules of the WBC Asian Boxing Council (ABCO).

-1.2 WBC ABCO championships shall be officiated by a referee and three judges appointed by the head of the ABCO ring officials committee.
+1.2 WBC Asian Boxing Council championships shall be officiated by a referee and three judges appointed by the head of the WBC Asian Boxing Council’s ring officials committee.

-1.3 The Ten Point Must scoring system shall be applied to all WBC ABCO championship contests.
+A 1.3 The Ten Point Must scoring system shall be applied to all WBC Asian Boxing Council championship contests.

-1.4 Weight and Weigh-in Ceremony.
-ABCO championships bouts shall be recognized in the following weight divisions:
+2.0 Weights and Weigh-in Ceremony.
+WBC Asian Boxing Council championships bouts shall be recognized in the following weight divisions:

 - Strawweight, 105 pounds (48 kg)